rapidsai/docs/resources/github-actions.md

 RAPIDS' CI system compresses the wheels that it builds into zipfiles and uploads them to GitHub Artifacts.

-The wheels can be used byby downloading the artifact to your local filesystem using `ghcli` and using the resulting path in your pip commands.
+The wheels can be used by downloading the artifact to your local filesystem using `gh` CLI and using the resulting path in your pip commands.

 For example, the following snippet will download an artifact for `librmm` and install it into the active conda environment: